 Do you want to buy a home this year?
 First of all, congratulations!
 The real…

-Is it time to talk about your RRSP?
+Is it time to buy your first home?

 When driving on the highway, we pass by signs.
 These signs warn us of things ahead on the road and point us in the right direction.
 Some signs indicate the speed limit, some if there is wildlife, and some with upcoming exits.
 The signs on the highway indicating exits give us the distance to the next exit.
 It will tell us how far away we are and accommodations at the nearest exit.
 Without the signs, we would often get lost and have a harder time knowing when to exit and where we are going.
 The distance gives us enough warning so that we can prepare to exit when our street comes up.

 Home buying can seem intimidating.
 It can feel like you’re driving on a highway without signs leading you in the right direction.
 But, when you know the signs that you’re ready to buy a home, the journey can seem a lot less overwhelming.
 Here, we talk a bit more about knowing when you’re ready to buy your first home.

 Your credit score is an important piece in qualifying for a mortgage.
 The credit score plays a part in determining the interest rate and terms of a mortgage.
 The better or higher a credit score is, the better the terms will be.
 A borrower with a high credit score is more likely to have a lower interest rate on their mortgage.
 This will help them save money in their monthly mortgage payment and over the life of their loan.
 Equifax and TransUnion both allow you to check your credit score once a year for free.
 This will help you figure out if your credit score is healthy and where you may be able to improve it.
 A good credit score is 650 or higher.
 A credit score of 750 or greater is considered excellent.

 2. Plan on putting down roots